 All berries are wonderful for health, but blueberries are among the most antioxidant- and polyphenol-rich varieties on the planet.

-Antioxidants, which are found primarily in colorful fruits and vegetables, are important for protecting our cells from damage that can promote disease.
-They also help reduce inflammation that may promote depression.
+Antioxidants, found primarily in colorful fruits and vegetables, are important for protecting our cells from damage that can promote disease.
+They also help reduce inflammation which may promote depression.

 Some of the most concentrated antioxidants in blueberries are called anthocyanins, which give them their beautiful purple color and may help fight depression.